mjn5246/443-Assignment-2/README.md

 Added hmac to "create" and "create" now writes output to a file.
 The hmac uses Sha1 as the hash function, and master password as the key.
 The result of hmac is encoded using base64.

+12/3/2017 3 pm

+I hope "loadwallet" is completed and it does what we want to it to do.